 This is probably one of lightest ever grip+shaft combos we have seen and the graphite shaft is so light you can easily balance the club with your fingers on one hand.

-With no flex ratings on putters, it’s all about how the shaft connects with the hosel and grip.
+With no flex ratings on putters, it’s about how the shaft connects with the hosel and grip.

-If you wanted to replace the shaft then please contact the manufacturer as we are pretty sure the graphite shaft plays an integral role in keeping the club balanced enough so it can stand up.
+If you wanted to replace the shaft then please contact the manufacturer, as we are pretty sure the graphite shaft plays an integral role in keeping the club balanced enough so it can stand up.

-We found it to be well made, secure and displayed minimal lateral movement under testing on both the left-handed and right-handed versions.
+We found it to be well made, and secure and displayed minimal lateral movement under testing on both the left-handed and right-handed versions.

 Where all the magic happens.
 The main blade design feature on the S7K putter clubhead is the “dot” marker on the top.